Jay-A-McBee/pngfun/README.md

 The type bytes are upper/lowercase ascii bytes that impart information about the chunk.
 See PNG file spec [section 3.3.](http://www.libpng.org/pub/png/spec/1.2/PNG-Structure.html#PNG-file-signature) for more info about chunk type bytes.

-By using type and data bytes we can create our own chunds and embed text in png files.
+By using type and data bytes we can create our own chunks and embed text in png files.
 This is something you will probably NEVER need to do 😝
 ___________________________________________________________________

 Clone away if you want to engage in some pointless png manipulation